bemasc/risav/draft-xu-risav.md

 Once this handshake is complete, each AS MUST activate RISAV on all outgoing packets, and SHOULD drop all non-RISAV traffic from the other AS after a reasonable grace period (e.g. 60 seconds).

 The "testing" field indicates whether this contact IP is potentially unreliable.
 When this field is set to `true`, other ASes MUST fall back to ordinary operation if IKE negotiation fails.
-Otherwise, the contact IP is presumed to be fully reliable, and other ASes SHOULD drop all non-RISAV traffic from this AS if IKE negotiation fails (see {downgrade}).
+Otherwise, the contact IP is presumed to be fully reliable, and other ASes SHOULD drop all non-RISAV traffic from this AS if IKE negotiation fails (see {{downgrade}}).

 For more information about RPKI, one can refer to {{RFC6480}}.